 and/or the outré Wake Up...
 It's Tomorrow

-are likely to be shocked and confused by the vastly overdone confections that await them on the album.
+are likely to be shocked and confused by the overwrought confections that await them here.

-But it's the band's own songs that get the best treatment and make side 2 the vastly more interesting and varied side to listen to.
+But it's the band's own songs that get the best treatment and make side 2 the more interesting and varied.
 Not free of the first side's dense, echoey arrangements exactly, but the songs carry on in the tradition of Wake Up...
 It's Tomorrow